AlexanderStavrop/ArchLinux_Installation-and-Essentilas/README.md

     - <a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#connect-to-the-internet">Connect to the Internet</a>
     - <a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#update-the-system-clock">Update the system clock</a>
     - <a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#partition-the-disks">Partition the disks</a>
-<a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#before-you-start">Before you start</a>
+    - <a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#install-base-system-and-some-extras">Install base system and some extras</a>
-<a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#before-you-start">Before you start</a>
+    - <a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#configure-the-system">Configure the system</a>
-<a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/blob/master/README.md#before-you-start">Before you start</a>
+- <a href="https://github.com/AlexanderStavrop/ArchLinux_Installation-and-Essentilas/edit/master/README.md#archlinux---essentials">Archlinux - Essentials</a>
 A guide for installing arch linux and the programs in need most.

-## Before you start
+# Before you start
 - Donwload the latest version of arch linux from <a href="https://archlinux.org/download/">this</a> link
 - Create a bootable usb
     - ***Windows***